 Here’s a useful tool that calculates how much a monthly Buy-To-Let Mortgage (or any mortgage actually, but we’re landlords here, right?) would cost if you enter real or hypothetical scenarios- useful for planning if you’re thinking of getting a mortgage or remortgaging.

 The calculator takes into considering the amount you’re borrowing, and the life-span of your loan.

-This calculator is also particularly useful for those on variable mortgages because it calculates how much monthly mortgage payments would change if there was a change in interest rate.
+It’s is also particularly useful for those on variable mortgages because it calculates how much monthly mortgage payments would change if there is a change in interest rates.

 Interest-only Vs Repayment Mortgages

 You may or not be aware of the differences between an interest-only and repayment mortgage, but you’ll notice the calculator returns “monthly interest” and “monthly repayment” figures.